ramosdeflores/TFG-pipeExec/README.md

 # LICENSE

-LUCID (Unified Computing Image and Data-Processing) is a program to process any type of data concurrently.
+LUCID (Unified Computer Image and Data-Processing) is a program to process any type of data concurrently.
 Copyright (C) 2023 Lucas Hernández Abreu